 Initially, the Chinese roasted then crumbled tea leaves.
-Other methods of production including gentle heat drying, tumble drying, washing and steaming.
+Other production methods include gentle heat drying, tumble drying, washing, and steaming.

 In addition to innovating tea processing to produce better flavor, the Chinese innovated ways of conducting tea drinking and commerce.

-Consumption of tea became ritualized, with a series of established formalities, as it become more ingrained in Chinese culture.
+Tea consumption became ritualized, with a series of established formalities, as it became more ingrained in Chinese culture.

-Chinese tea houses started opening up to offer a public gathering place for the drink (much like how the first coffeehouses were born).
+Chinese tea houses started opening up to offer a public gathering place for drinking (much like how the first coffeehouses were born).

-These became a place to conduct business, play games and listen to poetry.
-In Japan, the practice of “Tocha” (tea competitions) became popular amongst the Samurai class.
-These were the early forms of tea ceremonies, which we still see today.
+These became a place to conduct business, play games, and listen to poetry.
+In Japan, the practice of "Tocha" (tea competitions) became popular amongst the Samurai class.
+These were the early forms of tea ceremonies that we still see today.

-By this time, tea had spread to neighboring regions of Japan and Tibet, Korea, and Vietnam.
-Each culture developed their own ceremonial process with tea as well as their own ways of drinking, preparing, buying and selling.
+By this time, tea had spread to neighboring regions of Japan, Tibet, Korea, and Vietnam.
+Each culture developed its formal process with tea and its ways of drinking, preparing, buying, and selling.

-As southeast Asia was refining their relationship with tea, the rest of the world started taking notice.
+As southeast Asia was refining their relationship with tea, the rest of the world started noticing.

-Famed traveler, Marco Polo, mentions tea in 1285, but it wasn’t until 1610 when the Dutch East India Company first transported leaves to Amsterdam that tea started its ascent into European culture.
+Famed traveler, Marco Polo, mentioned tea in 1285, but it wasn't until 1610, when the Dutch East India Company first transported leaves to Amsterdam, that tea started its ascent into European culture.

-Around this time, the Japanese had developed a tea style—via growing and processing methods—of its own and European countries were buying different types of tea from it and other smaller tea-producing countries across southeast Asia.
+Around this time, the Japanese had developed a tea style—via growing and processing methods—of its own.
+European countries were buying different types of tea from it and other smaller tea-producing countries across Southeast Asia.

-In 1636, tea was introduced to France and quickly become popular amongst aristocracy.
+In 1636, tea was introduced to France and quickly became popular amongst the aristocracy.

 After sending tea to the American continent and colonies, it quickly spread throughout north and south America.

-Due to the relatively mild taste compared to coffee, which was pretty bad due to limited innovation in shipping, growing and brewing methods, tea spread in popularity among both the upper and middle classes.
+Due to the relatively mild taste compared to coffee, which was pretty bad due to limited innovation in shipping, growing, and brewing methods, tea spread in popularity among the upper and middle classes.

 To break Chinese domination of the tea market, the British introduced tea to the Indian subcontinent.
-With an ideal tea growing that could support many types of tea, India quickly grew into one of the largest tea producers in the world.
+With an ideal tea growing that could support many types of tea, India quickly became one of the world's largest tea producers.

-As the world has become more globalized, the traditional ceremonies and formalities of tea culture have spread from southeast Asia into the western world.
-Most countries have developed their own formalities with tea, no doubt influenced by teas' Asian roots.
+As the world has become more globalized, tea culture's traditional ceremonies and formalities have spread from southeast Asia into the western world.
+Most countries have developed their formalities with tea, no doubt influenced by tea's Asian roots.

-While not made from the camellia sinensis plant, and not actually classified as "tea," there is a plethora of herbal teas that are prepared similar to traditional tea.
-Some of the more popular herbal teas include yerba mate, red and green rooibos, honeybush, chamomile, hibiscus, to name a few.
+While not made from the camellia sinensis plant and not classified as "tea," a plethora of herbal teas are prepared, similar to traditional tea.
+Some of the more popular herbal teas include yerba mate, red and green rooibos, honeybush, chamomile, and hibiscus, to name a few.

 We will cover these in the rest of this guide, so stay tuned because there's a lot to appreciate about herbal teas!

-The psychoactive components of the camellia sinensis, which can make one feel relaxed, focused and invigorated, has helped it become one of the most popular drinks in the world.
+The psychoactive components of the camellia sinensis, which can make one feel relaxed, focused, and invigorated, have helped it become one of the most popular drinks in the world.

-At Wild Foods, we are fanatical about tea.
-It's delicious, versatile and enjoyable.
-In fact, the Wild Foods Guide To Tea is our first step in our Drink More Tea campaign that we are working on!
+At Wild Foods, we are passionate about tea.
+It's delicious, versatile, and enjoyable.
+The Wild Foods Guide To Tea is the first step in our Drink More Tea campaign that we are working on!

-Whether you are enjoying a hot cup of tea on a cold day or an iced cold tea on a hot day, take a moment to ponder the thousands of years and millions of manpower that it took to bring that tea to your cup.
+Whether you enjoy a hot cup of tea on a cold day or an iced cold tea on a hot day, please take a moment to ponder the thousands of years and millions of workforce it took to bring that tea to your cup.

-The flavor, aroma, and health benefits of tea all start at the seed of the magical plant that gives us tea; camellia sinensis.
+Tea's flavor, aroma, and health benefits start at the seed of the magical plant that gives us tea; camellia sinensis.